Understanding Ductwork & Ventilation Systems

 Types of Ventilation Systems

 Understanding the different types of ventilation systems is key to selecting the right one for your needs.
 Natural ventilation relies on passive airflow through windows and vents, making it energy-efficient but less controllable.
 Exhaust ventilation systems are common in residential settings, pulling indoor air out to reduce moisture and pollutants.
-Balanced systems, on the other hand, simultaneously expel stale air and draw in fresh air, maintaining an even air exchange.
+Balanced systems, on the other hand, simultaneously expel stale air and draw in the fresh air, maintaining an even air exchange.
 Lastly, energy recovery ventilation (ERV) systems are the pinnacle of efficiency, as they recover heat or coolness from the outgoing air and transfer it to the incoming air, significantly reducing energy costs.
 Each system has its own set of applications and benefits, and the right choice depends on the specific requirements of the building and climate.

 Ductwork Installation and Maintenance